Grape Festival Naples NY Guide (Plus Concord Grape Pie Recipe)

 After my eventful day I was flushed in the cheeks with fresh air and satisfied with my loot of fresh apples, table grapes, a few bottles of Imagine More Love and Imagine More Harmony wines, and a stack of grape pies to bring home for friends and family.

-I recommend a visit to Naples in autumn and whether you bring your kayak or hiking boots or not, just don’t forget your pie fork!
+I recommend a visit to Naples, New York in autumn and whether you bring your kayak or hiking boots or not, just don’t forget your pie fork!

 The shop is open year-round, daily from 9:00 a.m. ~ 5:00 p.m.